Syedbabar056/SharePoint-PnP-Scripts/README.md

 # SharePoint-PnP-Scripts
 PnP PowerShell scripts to automate SharePoint Online permissions and governance.
+PowerShell version - 7.5.2 // Can Run in VS CODE using Powershell Extension -- Terminal

 #CopySPModernPagefromSourcetoDestination
 This is a simple PowerShell script I have written using PnP PowerShell to **export a modern SharePoint page** from one site and **import it into another**.